Why try Kundalini Yoga?

-Practicing Kundalini Yoga has the ability to transform and to heal many common struggles such as depression, anxiety, fear, loneliness and apathy to an elevated state of consciousness, presence, acceptance, understanding, patience and an experience of bliss.
-All of this without the use of substances, hyperventilation or hypnosis!
-It is a coming-together of ancient yogic technologies and wisdom of the body.
-Many get up after class and say, why don’t I do that everyday?
+Kundalini Yoga is transformative and heals many common struggles such as depression, anxiety, fear, loneliness and apathy to an elevated state of consciousness, presence, acceptance, understanding, patience and an experience of bliss - without the use of substances, hyperventilation or hypnosis!
+As the body is co-essential to our enlightenment, the physical exercises direct energy in the body for healing and processing.
+The breath changes the minds ‘radio channel’ to a higher level of thought and heals the nervous system.
+Mantra creates new pathways of self confidence and peace within the core of the self.
+It is a coming-together of many ancient practices, wisdom and science of the body.
+Following class, people often say, why don’t I do that everyday?
 Many of us forget what we were worried about before the start of class, and see everything in a much better perspective.

 A Kundalini Yoga class is often a combination of the following yoga practices: